wso2-attic/ballerina-integrator/README.md

 ```

-- Create the above directories in your local machine and also create empty `.bal` files.
+Create the above directories in your local machine and also create empty `.bal` files.

-- Then open the terminal and navigate to `scatter-gather-messaging/guide` and run Ballerina project initializing toolkit.
+Open the terminal and navigate to `scatter-gather-messaging/guide` and run the Ballerina project initializing toolkit.

 ```bash
 $ ballerina init
 ```